Herbs: Why Not Grow Your Own?

 If that sounds too complicated, Basil plants are readily available at most supermarkets.
 But beware!
 These plants have been forced in artificially heated and lit environments, in order to look good on the shelf.
 They don’t want them to survive too long, because then you might not go back for more!
 As soon as you buy the plant, split it into three or four parts (there are usually lots of plants in one pot), and replant them into fresh compost and water.
 That way, you should be able to cut the leaves and keep the plants going for at least a couple of months.

 Growing your own herbs is one of many ways you can help to keep our wildlife thriving.
-Find out how else you can support the vital work we do and protect our bees.
+Find out how else you can support the vital work we do and protect our wildlife.